0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 ```

-We're using @maticnetwork/meta package for the RPCs, the package isn't a requirement to run the script.
+We're using `@maticnetwork/meta` package for the RPCs, the package isn't a requirement to run the script.

-`matic` and `main` objects refer to the web3 object initialised with Polygon's and Ropsten's RPC respectively.
+`matic` and `main` objects refer to the web3 object initialized with Polygon's and Ropsten's RPC respectively.

-`sender` and `receiver` objects refer to the contract objects of Sender.sol and Receiver.sol that we deployed in Step 1 and 2.
+`sender` and `receiver` objects refer to the contract objects of `Sender.sol` and `Receiver.sol` that we deployed in Step 1 and 2.

 **4.2 Sending data**